opentable/otj-server/README.md

 [PORT0, PORT1, ...].  `0` means to assign any available port.
 Any positive
 number requests that port literally.

+Note: This logic changes somewhat in otj-server 3.1.0 (See Port Selector notes)

 Note that currently it is your responsibility to ensure the number of assigned ports meshes with your configuration of e.g. JMX port.
 We might improve this in the future.